 But the truth is if you tone down your excitement you will notice that there are drawbacks associated with selling a yacht yourself, for one, you will have to do all the work alone.
 Note that, to get your boat in top condition you will have to do lots of work some of which will cost you money and lots of time.

-One particular job that will keep you busy the longest is keeping the boat in top notch condition at all times especially when going on a salmon fishing Vancouver Island, this means that you will have to clean the yacht each time a potential buyer shows interest and decides to come see the vessel, keep the engine in check, do all the legal work, and negotiate with buyers.
+One particular job that will keep you busy the longest is keeping the boat in top notch condition at all times this means that you will have to clean the yacht each time a potential buyer shows interest and decides to come see the vessel, keep the engine in check, do all the legal work, and negotiate with buyers.
 This was critical in the sale of a charter boat that was used for a local BC sturgeon charter company.

 Negotiations will determine how much you make from the deal; this means that if you are not good at it, you will end up selling your yacht at a loss.